0xchase/CMSC388Z-lecture1/README.md

 The course content will overlap with CMSC330, but we will include new stuffs such as design patterns.

+## Few survey questions

+ - How many of you have taken 330?
+ - How many of you feel you've retained at least half the content?
+ - How many of you have exposure to Rust outside of 330?
+ - How many of you feel confident enough that you could explain the concept of ownership in Rust?

 ## Why Rust?

 ### Rust Overview

 "Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety."

 In other words: Rust is designed for speed, safety, and concurrency.

 #### What is "Systems Programming"?